Service battalion: Regular Force

 Historically, 3 Service Battalion was located at CFB Gagetown, New Brunswick, in support of 3 CIBG until disbanded in the early 1970s.

 3 Svc Bn served as the "experimental service battalion" from 1963, when brigade-level combat service support resources were pooled under a single commanding officer and headquarters.
 This model has served the Canadian Army, albeit with some changes, since being adopted by the other brigades in 1968.
-Based in the Federal Republic of Germany, 4 Service Battalion was created at CFB Soest in 1968 and moved to CFB Lahr in 1970 in support of 4 CMBG until the close out of Canada's NATO commitment there in 1993.
+Based in the Federal Republic of Germany, 4 Service Battalion was created at CFB Soest in 1968 and moved to CFB Lahr in 1970 in support of 4 CMBG until the close-out of Canada's NATO commitment there in 1993.

-Service battalions were historically part of Canadian mechanized brigade groups (CMBG), but were transferred to area support groups (ASG) in the late 1990s.
-In 2013, ASGs were renamed Canadian division support groups, and the service battalions were returned from these formations to the brigades.
+Service battalions were historically part of mechanized brigade groups, but were transferred to area support groups (ASG) in the late 1990s.
+In 2013, ASGs were renamed division support groups, and the service battalions were returned from these formations to the brigades.